Knowledge Quarter, Liverpool: Background and development

 Since the mid-2000s, the Knowledge Quarter has been the subject of numerous Liverpool City Council masterplans and frameworks which have helped to cultivate the area's status as an innovation district based on science, technology, education, medicine and culture.
 Such plans have encouraged billions of pounds worth of investment and have informed redevelopment, which is ongoing today.

 Early plans emerged in 2006 to incorporate Hope Street and Islington in to the Knowledge Quarter, Liverpool Vision (now defunct) followed with the publication of a prospectus to encourage collaboration between the district's various academic institutions in 2007.
 Various plans to advise on streetscape and public realm improvements came about in 2008.
 The Liverpool Knowledge Quarter Strategic Investment Framework was formulated in 2011 to promote the area's branding and development.
 In 2011/2012, Liverpool Vision continued to target the area for economic growth, job creation and attracting businesses in health and life sciences.

 2013 saw the expansion of Liverpool Science Park with additional offices and laboratory space.
-Mayor Joe Anderson proposed the area's expansion in 2015 in to what is now known as Paddington Village.
-KQ Liverpool launched in 2016 as a collaboration between Liverpool City Council, the University of Liverpool, Liverpool John Moores University, The Liverpool School of Tropical Medicine and the Royal Liverpool and Broadgreen University NHS Trust, to promote the Knowledge Quarter as one of Europe’s leading innovation districts.
+Mayor Joe Anderson proposed the area's expansion in 2015 in to what is now known as Village.
+KQ Liverpool launched in 2016 as a collaboration between Liverpool City Council, the University of Liverpool, Liverpool John Moores University, The Liverpool School of Tropical Medicine and the Royal Liverpool and Broadgreen University NHS Trust, to promote the Knowledge Quarter as one of Europe's leading innovation districts.
 Additional planning frameworks followed.

 Liverpool's most recent Local Plan aims to build on the economic potential of the Knowledge Quarter and to bring under-utilised, vacant land and buildings back into productive use.
-London Road will be developed, a growing residential community around Islington will be encouraged and Paddington Village will be expanded.
+London Road will be developed, a growing residential community around Islington will be encouraged and Village will be expanded.
 The public realm, connectivity and infrastructure across the area will also be improved.
 In 2024, the UK central government pledged millions of pounds worth of investment to encourage more regeneration and life science laboratories at Paddington Village.
+The Guardian reported in 2025 that Liverpool City Region had 167 life-science companies employing more than 6,000 people, while the Life Sciences Investment Zone was expected to attract up to £800 million and create 8,000 jobs.